 You can open up the Udon Graph window using the Menu Item under VRChatSDK > Udon Graph, or by clicking the Open Graph button on an UdonBehaviour Component.

 If you open the window through the Menu command, you'll see the welcome screen, which has a changelog and some settings.
-It will also show a button to re-open the last graph you had open if you have one.

 The Flow of your graph defines which nodes will run, and the order in which they'll do it.